-The Province may decide to activate it's ECC for the incident.
-The issue of ensuring liaisons are used (discussed under the Municipal ECC) holds true for this level as well.
+Either at the request of the company, municipality or of their own accord, the Province may activate it's EOC/ECC for the incident.
+The issue of ensuring liaisons are used (discussed under the Municipal EOC/ECC) holds true for this level as well.